Utah Partnership for Value-Driven Healthcare

 Bringing Utah's Patient Voices to Research

 This community stakeholder group, comprised of patients, payors, providers, and purchasers from the University of Utah, Community Faces of Utah, Utah Health Policy Project, Salt Lake Interfaith Roundtable, and Intermountain Healthcare has been meeting since October 2015 to improve awareness of patient-centered research in the Utah community.
-Through partnering with the Annual Health Services Research (HSR) Meeting, this group was able to co-host a conference in March 2016, Partnering for Better Health: Bringing Utah’s Patient Voices to Research to connect researchers, providers, policymakers, and most importantly-- patients, in a day of intentional collaboration and brainstorming.
-Reports of the event can be found below.
+Through partnering with the Annual Health Services Research (HSR) Meeting, this group was able to co-host a conference in March 2016, and March 2017, details of which can be found at Partnering for Better Health: Bringing Utah’s Patient Voices to Research.
+This conference connects researchers, providers, policymakers, and most importantly-- patients, in a day of intentional collaboration and brainstorming.
+Reports of these events can be found below.

 This initiative is supported through a Patient-Centered Outcomes research Institute (PCORI) Program Award (EA-1724-HealthInsight).